trane/sbt-skeleton/README.md

-# Domino SBT Project Template
+# SBT Project Template

-This repo is an evolving view into what we think makes the start for a successful project at Domino.
+This repo is an evolving view into what I think makes the start for a successful project.
 It does its best to provide some useful and sane defaults for the following:

 1. Modern `built.sbt` and standard, useful plugins
 2. Build/release/deploy scripts for CI to run
-3. Scalastyle sane defaults
+3. Scalastyle and Scalariform sane defaults
 4. Best-practice compiler options
+5. Make scaladoc and user documentation a first class citizen

 ## Default SBT Projects

 Your `build.sbt` already defines a few projects:

-* `tests` -- unit, integration tests for all the projects
+* `test` -- unit, integration tests for all the projects
-* `benchmarks` -- benchmarking project using `JmhPlugin`
+* `benchmark` -- benchmarking project using `JmhPlugin`
 * `core` -- core code to share among server, client
 * `server` -- server code to be deployed
-* `client` -- client code that can be distributed to other domino projects
+* `client` -- client code that can be distributed to other projects
 * `all` -- the aggregate project

 ## Default SBT Plugins